 We soon concluded that he was just one more of the many stray dogs, a depressing number of which were dead on the shoulders of highways and roads, we had seen in Doña Ana County since our arrival.
-Whatever, I was simply hoping my neglect of him would make him go away―dissolve back into the ditches, fields, and woods from which he emerged―and never return.
-After all, my interests now were tending our new property, the reading of great books, and the writing of my surely soon-to-be underground bestsellers.
-It did occur to me that Linda, whose family had raised, bred, and shown Scotties much of her life, might like an addition to our household, but half of that responsibility would be mine, and I had no interest in caring for and giving companionship to a dog.
+Whatever, I was simply hoping my neglect of him would make him go away―dissolving back into the ditches, abandoned houses, fields, or woods from which he had emerged―and never return.
+After all, my interests now were tending to our new property, the reading of great books, and the writing of my surely soon-to-be underground bestsellers.
+It did occur to me that Linda, whose family had raised, bred, and shown Scotties much of her life, might like an addition to our household, but I knew some of that responsibility would certainly be mine, and I had no interest in caring for and giving companionship to a dog.

-But I never flat out said this to Linda, so on about day four, as Linda and I stood in our yard with the anonymous mutt once again sitting ever faithfully and calmly between us, she suggested we adopt him.
+But I never flat out said any of this to Linda, so on about day four, as she and I stood in our yard with the anonymous mutt, having drunk his fill from a yet another pan of water Linda had offered him, once again sitting faithfully between us, she suggested we adopt him.

 “Fine!” she said with a sting that suggested anything but.
 Then she blindsided me with the following: “Then you take him to the shelter in Las Cruces.”

 Me?
 Take him?
 To a shelter?
 By myself?

 My mind was suddenly a welter.

 First: Of course, you dope!
 You want one less dead or dying dog by the side of a road?
 That dead or dying dog that angers and disgusts you so much?
 It’s simple: You take the stray to a shelter!

 But then my mind crawled into dark place: Okay.
 She’s playing me.
 She knows that I know I’ll be nearly the last to see this poor animal facing concrete, chain-link, dankness, clamor, and―let’s face it, given all the stray dogs around here―the euthanizing table.
 And that I’ll give in!